tfalc/CepApi/readme.md

 | 10000000  | 20000000   |
 | 20000001  | 30000000   |

-Given CEP above are not in the same range.
+✅Given CEP above are not in the same range.

 | First CEP | Second CEP |
 | --------- | ---------- |
 | 10000000  | 20000000   |
 | 20000000  | 30000000   |

-Above given CEP are in the same range due to duplicated "*20000000*"
+❌ Above given CEP are in the same range due to duplicated "*20000000*"

 ## How it should work